-This is a great addition to any many meal doing the fall season when brussels are in season.
+This is a great addition to any meal doing the fall season when Brussels are in season.

 Brussels sprouts have made a culinary resurgence in the last few years.
-You can’t go to a restaurant with out seeing brussels sprouts on the menu.
+You can’t go to a restaurant without seeing brussels sprouts on the menu.
 So I jumped on the bandwagon too.
 I love a good crispy brussels sprout and this recipe shows you how to achieve perfect char and crunch at home.
-Not to mention, the blackberry reduction is a sweet compliment just takes the dish to another level.
+The blackberry reduction is a sweet compliment that just takes the dish to another level.

 How To Trim Brussels Sprouts?

 Even though they look like their cousin the cabbage, and you’re tempted to chop their bottom off as you would cabbage, but that’s going to ruin them; you’ll simply end up with leaves.
 Tiny Brussels should be eaten whole, while bigger ones can be halved horizontally from the middle in two or four ways, perfect for this vegan Brussels sprout recipe.
 They can also be shredded to suit your preference.
 Only remove inedible parts from your brussels sprouts.